 We then computationally manipulate these actor-provided recordings, shifting average pitch and average loudness.
-In contrast with modulation and loudness, which cannot be reasonably manipulated in an automated fashion without sounding unnatural, loudness and pitch are arguably easier to manipulate with audio editing software than by actors.
-It is difficult to naturally shift loudness or pitch by a constant fixed factor, but trivial to do so computationally.10 our computationally-manipulated conditions represent mean shifts in features commonly used to study non-textual components of human speech.
-Appendix Section E considers this distinction in greater detail.
+In contrast with modulation and rate, which cannot be reasonably manipulated in an automated fashion without sounding unnatural, loudness and pitch are arguably easier to manipulate with audio editing software than by actors.
+It is difficult to naturally shift loudness or pitch by a constant fixed factor, but trivial to do so computationally.

 Importantly, it is not the case that actor-controlled manipulations-rate and modulation are independent of and do not influence pitch and loudness.
-Rather, the actor-controlled manipulations represent a type of multidimensional variation in $g_A(a)$, the summarized audio charactistics that describe an utterance, that correspond broadly to speech skill.
-In contrast,
+Rather, the actor-controlled manipulations represent a type of multidimensional variation in $g_A(a)$ , the summarized audio charactistics that describe an utterance, that correspond broadly to speech skill.
+In contrast, our computationally-manipulated conditions represent mean shifts in features commonly used to study non-textual components of human speech.
+Appendix Section F considers this distinction in greater detail.